zhilin963/rsa-signature/README.md

 * generate the digital signature using Licensee's secret key.
 `python generateSignature.py`

-* compress the update file with signature into a zip package.
+* compress the update file and signature into a zip package.
 `python compressFile.py`

 * decompress the package.